Report: Jose Mourinho Scouts £40M Marko Arnautovic as Austria Beat Russia

 Report: Jose Mourinho Scouts £40M Marko Arnautovic as Austria Beat RussiaMay 31, 2018

-Manchester United manager Jose Mourinho attended Austria's 1-0 defeat of 2018 FIFA World Cup hosts Russia on Wednesday reportedly to scout West Ham United forward Marko Arnautovic.
+Manchester United manager Jose Mourinho attended Austria's 1-0 victory over 2018 FIFA World Cup hosts Russia on Wednesday, reportedly to scout West Ham United forward Marko Arnautovic.

-According to the Daily Mail's Chris Wheeler and MailOnline's Spencer Morgan, Mourinho is looking to find cover for Romelu Lukaku and believes the 29-year-old could be his man, while Mario Mandzukic of Juventus is also on United's radar.
+According to the Daily Mail's Chris Wheeler and MailOnline's Spencer Morgan, Mourinho is looking to find cover for Romelu Lukaku and believes the 29-year-old could be his man, with Mario Mandzukic of Juventus also said to be on United's radar.

-The report added the imposing forward would cost around £40 million, but the Hammers have said he is not for sale.
+The imposing forward would cost around £40 million, but the Hammers have said he is not for sale.

+Per GianlucaDiMarzio.com (via Callum Vurley in the Daily Star), Mourinho also had his eye on CSKA Moscow star Aleksandr Golovin, who is preparing to represent Russia at the World Cup.

+The 22-year-old midfielder could help to bolster United's engine room after the retirement of Michael Carrick and potential departure of Marouane Fellaini, whose contract is set to expire this summer.

-Arnautovic set up Alessandro Schopf for the only goal of the game at the Tivoli Stadium as Austria condemned Russia to their sixth consecutive game without a victory in the lead-up to the World Cup.
+Arnautovic set up Alessandro Schopf for the only goal of the game at the Tivoli Stadium as Austria condemned Russia to their sixth consecutive game without a victory.

-He enjoyed a fine season with West Ham in 2017-18 as he netted 11 goals and six assists in 31 appearances, all of them coming after the November appointment of former United manager David Moyes.
+He enjoyed a fine 2017/18 season with West Ham, bagging 11 goals and six assists in 31 appearances.
+All of them came after former United manager David Moyes' appointment in November.

-Arnautovic has played under Mourinho before at Inter Milan and boasts many of the qualities the Portuguese is looking for, namely power, aggression and physicality in the penalty box.
+Arnautovic played under Mourinho at Inter Milan and boasts many of the qualities the Portuguese typically covets, namely power, aggression and physicality in the penalty box.

 However, he is hardly the calibre of player United fans would have been hoping to see their club linked with.

-The 2017-18 campaign was only the second season of his career hitting double figures for league goals.
+The 2017/18 campaign was only the second season of his career in which he hit double figures for league goals.

-He is versatile, able to play as a No. 9 as well as on either flank, but it is difficult to see how he would add more to the current United side than the likes of Alexis Sanchez, Marcus Rashford and Anthony Martial.
+He is versatile, able to play as a No. 9 or on either flank, but it is difficult to see how he would add more to the United side than the likes of Alexis Sanchez, Marcus Rashford and Anthony Martial.

 The Manchester Evening News' Samuel Luckhurst suggested it would be a "logical" signing for United but was still sceptical: